zoebachman/htp_tutorial2017/README.md

 # htp_tutorial2017
 Repo for [HTP Tutorial](http://www.hackthepatriarchybaltimore.com/), Spring 2017

 This p5.js sketch is a weather visualizer that uses data pulled from the openweatherAPI.
-I like how working with changing data can effect a sketch (see the beautiful [wind map] (http://hint.fm/wind/)visualization).There’s a basic version with two variations so you can play around with the interface, making use of the DOM or separate data files.
+I like how working with changing data can effect a sketch (see the beautiful [wind map] (http://hint.fm/wind/) visualization).There’s a basic version with two variations so you can play around with the interface, making use of the DOM or separate data files.
 I made this because

 ## Includes *three* versions of an openweatherAPI controlled drawing: